Kwiebs/Forpetswithlove/exampleSite/content/english/cat-scratching-solution-ebook.md

 ### Format & Compatibility
 Available in PDF, EPUB, and MOBI formats.
 Compatible with all devices: computers, tablets, smartphones, and e-readers.

-### Guarantee
-30-day money-back guarantee.
-If you're not satisfied, contact us for a full refund, no questions asked.

 ### Support
 Questions about your order or need help?
-Contact us at support@forpetswithlove.com
+Contact us at info@forpetswithlove.com

 We respect your privacy.
 Your information is never shared.